-A hairstyle with a history!
-Hair trimmed short, slightly grown out only on the crown – this look was popularised by American GIs in the 1940s and 1950s.
-The hero’s hair was neatly combed, often parted, very well cared for and extremely well received.
-This haircut seemed unstoppable until Elvis Presley and the Beatles suddenly took the stage: then the quiff and mop-top quickly outranked the striking military hairstyle.
-But soon it made its big comeback.
-In the heyday of hip hop during the eighties and early nineties, the fade haircut was reinvented (as a high flat top, the brush cut) and ultimately became the trademark of a formative subculture.
+A hairstyle with history!
+Short-trimmed hair, with only a little bit on top - this is the look that was made popular by American GIs in the 1940s and 1950s.
+Their hair was neatly combed, often parted, and very well groomed.
+It was thought that this look would be around forever - until suddenly Elvis Presley and the Beatles came along.
+This led to the quiff and mushroom hair knocking the military hairstyle off the top spot.
+But fans of this haircut didn't have to wait too long for its big comeback.
+In the heyday of hip-hop, i.e. in the eighties and early nineties, the fade haircut reappeared and became the trademark of a formative subculture as part of the flattop hairstyle.

-This version is a touch more subtle than the classic fade.
-The short section of the low fade starts noticeably further down, the hair transitions from long to short even more subtly.
-This cut looks especially good with a beard since there are no hard contrasts and lines.
-The beard and hair on the head appear uniform.
+This variation is a bit more subtle than the classic fade cut.
+The shortened section starts lower down when it comes to the low fade and the transition from long to short is even more finely faded.
+This cut suits men with beards especially well because there are no hard contrasts and lines.
+The hair on top of the hair and the beard simply merge together and become one.

-Masculine and striking: this fading version is most reminiscent of the original look.
-With the mid fade, the hair is trimmed very short on the sides and at the back of the head.
-The transition to the top hair, which is left somewhat longer, begins over the ears.
-Overall this hairstyle appears very accurate and linear, but you nevertheless have some styling leeway.
-You can for instance form a side parting or style the hair to the back with some gel.
+Masculine and striking: The way that this hairstyle fades is most reminiscent of the original look.
+With a mid fade, the hair is trimmed very short on the sides and back of the head.
+The transition to the upper part of the hair, which stays a little longer, starts above the ears.
+Overall, this hairstyle look very precise and straight, but you still have some leeway when styling the fade cut.
+For example, you can part your hair on one side or use some gel to style your hair backwards.
+The fade effect also works with short hairstyles.
+However, the fade out shouldn't start too low, so that the bold look is shown to its best advantage.